 - vitamin A supplements

-It is important to receive a measles vaccine because measles can lead to life-threatening complications, such as pneumonia and encephalitis (inflammation of the brain).
-In the United States, about two in 1,000 people die from measles annually.
-In fact, measles is the fifth leading cause of death and sickness in children worldwide, reports the Better Health Channel (Better Health).
+It is important to receive a measles vaccine because measles can lead to life-threatening complications, such as pneumonia and inflammation of the brain (encephalitis).

 Other complications associated with measles may include:

 - decrease in blood platelets